peterhgruber/writingsmartcontracts_algo/README.md

-# Writing Smart Contracts (WSC)
+# Writing Smart Contracts on Algorand (WSC)
 peter.gruber@usi.ch, 2022-03-09

-Writing smart contracts is a hands-on one-semester course on blockchain applications and smart contracts.
+Writing smart contracts on Algorand is a hands-on one-semester course on blockchain applications and smart contracts.
 The course is aimed at students in economics and finance or adjacent fields.
 All examples are implemented in Python on the Algorand blockchain.

 ## TLDR (executive summary)
 + Download entire repository